Israel declares war and bombards Gaza as fighting rages for second day after Hamas attack

 “Just bring my daughters home and to their family.
 All the people,” Zin said.

-In Gaza, the tiny enclave of 2.3 million people sealed off by an Israeli-Egyptian blockade for 16 years since the Hamas takeover, residents feared an intensified onslaught.
+In Gaza, a tiny enclave of 2.3 million people sealed off by an Israeli-Egyptian blockade for 16 years since the Hamas takeover, residents feared further escalation.
 Israeli strikes flattened some residential buildings.

 Nasser Abu Quta said 19 members of his family including his wife were killed when an airstrike hit their home, where they were huddling on the ground floor in the southern Gaza city of Rafah.